bitquery/streaming-data-platform-docs/docs/examples/Arbitrum/Smart_Contract_Calls.md

 sidebar_position: 3
 ---

-# Arbitrum Smart Contract Calls
+# Arbitrum Smart Contract Calls API

 In this section we will see how to get Arbitrum Smart contract calls information using our API.